traml-lab/mlfika/README.md

 # Web pages for the 'ML Fika' Machine Learning Seminar at KTH

-ML Fika is a machine learning seminar series at KTH Royal Institute of Technology, jointly organised by the RPL (Robotics, Perception and Learning) and CLS divisions at the School of Electrical Engineering and Computer Science (EECS).

 This web page uses Jekyll through GitHub Pages, which renders static HTML pages.
 The layout auto-supports various screen sizes through Bootstrap.